alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Installing_Nvidia_GPU-Operator_in_SLE_based_RKE2_cluster.md

 ````
 uname -r
 ````

-    5. 5.14.21-150500.55.49-default
+5.5.14.21-150500.55.49-default
  In this example, the version is 5.14.21-150500.55.49 and the variant is default.
 The kernel headers and development packages can then be installed with the following command, replacing <variant> and <version> with the variant and version discovered from the previous uname command:
 ````
 sudo zypper install -y kernel-<variant>-devel=<version>
 ````

-    6. Proceed to install the driver using the cuda-drivers meta-package.
+6.Proceed to install the driver using the cuda-drivers meta-package.
 ````
 sudo zypper install -y cuda-drivers
 ````

-    7. On SUSE systems, add the user to the video group.
+7.On SUSE systems, add the user to the video group.
  ````
 sudo usermod -a -G video <username>
 ````

-    8. A reboot of the system may be required to verify that the NVIDIA driver modules are loaded and the devices visible under /dev.
+8.A reboot of the system may be required to verify that the NVIDIA driver modules are loaded and the devices visible under /dev.
 ````
 sudo reboot
 ````